The Ultimate Japanese Food Guide: Food & Drinks to Try in Japan

 We all know that Japan is known for its sushi, but what other foods can you expect to see and try when traveling to Japan?
 Here are some of the foods we have tried and what we would recommend for this Japan food guide!

-If you want to see even more foods we ate while in Japan head on over to our Instagram story archives and you’ll find a whole section on each place we’ve visited, Japanese dining, delicious Japanese sweets, and even an entire archive dedicated to ICE CREAM.
+If you want to see even more foods we’ve eaten while in Japan head on over to our Instagram story archives and you’ll find a whole section on each place we’ve visited, Japanese dining, delicious Japanese sweets, and even an entire archive dedicated to ICE CREAM.

 Japan’s Best Foodie Cities

 Like most countries, Japanese cuisine varies by region and city.
 For example, ramen that you order in Sapporo will have a miso-based broth while ramen that you order in Wakayama typically has a shoyu (soy) sauce-based broth.
-In fact, there’s a different spin on ramen in each place you visit!
+There’s a different spin on ramen in each place you visit!

 Osaka is well-known for its Dotonbori street food and is often called “Japan’s kitchen,” Tokyo has its flair boasting more Michelin-star restaurants than any other city in the world; but two other cities that have been bursting into the culinary scene lately are Fukuoka and Nagoya.